nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `listAtd 1` (list attendance of student with index 1)
 * `listAtd 2` (list attendance of student with index 2)

-The listed attendance will be such that where every line will be in the format `Week NUM: [PRESENT]` <br>
+The listed attendance will be such that every line will be in the format `Week NUM: [PRESENT]` <br>
-where NUM represents the week number, and PRESENT is X is the student is present, and empty otherwise
+where `NUM` represents the week number, and `PRESENT` takes the value of `X` is the student is present, and empty otherwise

 Example
 * `Week 1: [X]` <br>